jcdesimp/react-redux-starter/README.md

 					- Any module constants should be defined here.
 Notably the module name.
 				- **reducer.js**
 					- This is where the redux reducer for this module is implemented.
 It should handle the actions defined in this module's `actionTypes.js`.
+				- **selectors.js**
+					- State selectors can be implemented here.
+Selectors can be used for computing properties on components that must be determined by different computations on the current redux state.
+The [reselect](https://github.com/reactjs/reselect) package is commonly used to create selectors.
 				- **index.js**
 					- This is where the interface for this module is defined.
 In this file you explicitly export any action types, react components, etc. from this module so other modules can use them.
 You should have a single object be the default export.
 This way other modules will simply require the directory name and the this index file will determine what that does.
 Typically you would want to export the module name (from the constants), the reducer so that it can be combined in the top level root reducer, and the top-level component that your app would need to place somewhere.
 		- **lib/**